PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-07 06:04:05
+Last updated: 2024-04-07 06:04:38
-Random Quote: I didn't realize you were small potatoes.
-And to be clear, I am referring to your testicles. - Robin Scherbatsky
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin